ronelkakos/ronelkakos/README.md

 ### Hi there 👋

+My name is Ronel.
+I am a Junior student at Oakland University pursuing a Bachelors of Science in Information Technology with a concentration in Cybersecurity.
+As a student, I have taken numerous courses in different programming languages, understanding cybersecurity concepts, working on networking concepts, and much more.
+I have worked on multiple projects with different groups and also individually throughout different courses.
+Feel free to see my work on my GitHub repository!

+ 📫 How to reach me: www.linkedin.com/in/ronel-kakos

 <!--
 **ronelkakos/ronelkakos** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.